An uncorrelated asset class that can provide high returns

 Why Colva Capital?

-Colva has extensive actuarial and insurance expertise and has been helping life settlement groups create strategy for policy acquisition, minimize premiums, and improve returns in their strategies for the past 11 years.
-While most capital groups in the space are great capital raisers, they often lack the depth of technical expertise and proprietary software in the space that Colva has developed over the past 11 years.
+Colva has extensive actuarial and insurance experience and has been helping life settlement groups create strategy for policy acquisition, minimize premiums, and improve returns in their strategies for the past 11 years.
+While most capital groups in the space are great capital raisers, they often lack the depth of technical skills and proprietary software in the space that Colva has developed over the past 11 years.
 This allows Colva’s in-house actuarial team to identify undervalued policies in the marketplace that groups with less expertise are unable to properly value.

 With Colva’s burgeoning relationship with RIAs and the insurance community built through extensive thought leadership in the space, it hopes to source 10%-20% of its policies through direct relationships with RIAs and other financial advisors.
 Doing this will help eliminate 15%-30% of policy acquisition costs that will further improve client returns.